wooooooooooooooowastaken/mcevzar.github.io/_posts/2017-05-10-Favourite-books-and-websites.md

 - **Surely You're Joking, Mr. Feynman!** autobiography from a great physicist and great physics teacher (not often are those two skills combined)

+- **The Martian** by Andy Weir.
+To science the shit out of this one.

+- **The astronauts guide to life on earth** by Chris Hadfield.
+Being good at science can put you into space ;)

 To try and "understand" todays world, I would start in the following order: **math, physics, basic computer science, cognitive neuroscience**.

 ### Math websites